datacarpentry/stata-economics/_episodes/03-transform-data.md

 `collapse` can also use multiple groups, like `countrycode` and `decade`

 > ## Gotcha
 > The command `collapse` creates a new, aggregated dataset in memory, and your old dataset will be gone without any warning.
 You will typically use `collapse` and save the collapsed data in a new data file or replace an old one.
-When working on a dataset you are working with the dataset inÊ`Stata` memory, not with the data file itself.
+When working on a dataset you are working with the dataset inï¿½`Stata` memory, not with the data file itself.
 Important note: there is no way to recover an original file once you overwrite it.
 Always retain a copy of the original dataset in a separate folder.
 {: .callout}

 Reload the data we have just destroyed and create different aggregate statistics